 In the dashboards index, you can view all the dashboards and data apps associated with your New Relic account.
 This includes the dashboards you've created within the New Relic One platform as well as the dashboards built in Insights.

-From the top bar, quickly access our entity explorer as well as all New Relic capabilities, such as APM, Browser and Infrastructure monitoring, Logs, or Applied Intelligence.
+From the top bar, quickly access our explorer as well as all New Relic capabilities, such as APM, Browser and Infrastructure monitoring, Logs, or Applied Intelligence.
 You can also use the core New Relic One features such as Search or Query your data that are available across the platform.

 For each dashboard, the index displays the following information: